 It is recommended that you upgrade your bedding at least every 5–8 years.

-Bottom Line: Research shows that your bed, mattress and pillow can greatly impact sleep quality and joint or back pain.
+Summary Your bed, mattress and pillow can greatly impact sleep quality and joint or back pain.
 Try to buy a high-quality mattress and bedding every 5–8 years.

 Exercise is one of the best science-backed ways to improve your sleep and health.

-Bottom Line: Regular exercise during daylight hours is one of the best ways to ensure a good night's sleep.
+Summary Regular exercise during daylight hours is one of the best ways to ensure a good night's sleep.

 Drinking large amounts of liquids before bed can lead to similar symptoms, though some people are more sensitive than others.